picodaq/picodaq.github.io/source/cookbook-trig.rst

 This captures 20 episodes of 19 milliseconds each.
 Each episode is triggered by the rising edge of the TTL signal from the function generator.
-As a consequence, all of the traces lie right on top of each other:
+As a consequence, all of the traces lie right on top of each other, neatly revealing that my old function generator produces ugly but consistent sine waves:

 .. image:: _static/imgs/cookbook/recipe_trig1c.png
    :width: 500
    :align: center

-In the example above, we set *period* to zero, because we were happy to start the next episode on the first trigger after completing the previous episode.
+In the example above, I set *period* to zero, because I was happy to start the next episode on the first trigger after completing the previous episode.
 It is also allowed to set *period* to a larger value, to implement a “cooldown” period.
 E.g., ``period=1*s`` would